liodali/ContainerPub/docs_site/dev_docs/content/docs/cli/dart-cloud-cli.md

 **Post-Deployment:**

-- Function ID is stored in `.dart_tool/function_config.json`
+- Function deployment hash is stored in `.dart_tool/function_config.json`
-- Can be used for subsequent updates or local invocations
+- Deployment version is tracked for updates

 ### list